Those Who Wish Me Dead: Critical response

-Film critic Sheila O'Malley from Roger Ebert.com praises the "effective action sequences", notably those that show the speed of a spreading forest fire, but she says "more could be made of ..the smoke jumpers’ special capabilities and skills".
+Film critic Sheila O'Malley from Roger Ebert.com praises the "effective action sequences", notably those that show the speed of a spreading forest fire, but she says "more could be made of ...the smoke jumpers' special capabilities and skills".
 She says the "film leaps around so much, working to incorporate multiple narratives, including a massive forest fire, and tossing it all together inhibits the kind of emotions a film like...[this] requires"; she concludes that "it's a film with no real center."

-Reviewer Peter Bradshaw from The Guardian praises the duo of assassins played by Gillen and Hoult, stating that "[a]lmost everyone in the film is in danger of being upstaged" by the pair.
-Bradshaw says Gillen’s "malign little smile" is able to "conve[y] evil with great economy" and the "jaded older man’s attitude works interestingly alongside Hoult’s boyish, open demeanour."
+Reviewer Peter Bradshaw from The Guardian praised the performances of Gillen and Hoult as the villains, stating that "almost everyone in the film is in danger of being upstaged" by the pair.
+Bradshaw says Gillen's "malign little smile" is able to "convey evil with great economy" and the "jaded older man's attitude works interestingly alongside Hoult's boyish, open demeanour."
 Bradshaw notes some "plot oddities", such as the illogical depiction of the assassins starting a forest fire as a diversion to local police.
-Overall, Bradshaw calls it a "fierce, muscular piece of work, not a million miles from something like the Coens’ No Country for Old Men.
+Overall, Bradshaw calls it a "fierce, muscular piece of work, not a million miles from something like the Coens' No Country for Old Men.